-Working longer surely builds more stress, however, nurses get in this industry so that they’re able to assist in the lives of the people around them.
+Working longer surely builds more stress, however, nurses get into this industry so that they’re able to assist in the lives of the people around them.

 Of course, the pay gets better as time goes on, but most of the nurses aren’t here for that.

-The nurses are going to care about money later in their career, but right now they should focus to take care of saving lives.
+Nurses are going to care about money later in their careers, but right now they should focus to take care of saving lives.

 Money can still be something that they care about, but young nurses who are starting out their careers put more of a focus on helping others rather than lining their pockets.